nvictor/prints/agile.md

     * The team identifies any dependencies or blockers that may hinder the progress of the backlog items (external team, specific release, etc.)

 * Re-prioritizing the backlog based on grooming discussion

+## sprint planning

+* Explaining goals of the sprint
+* Pulling from "ready" stories

+## planning poker process

+1. Product owner presents story
+2. Team asks clarifying questions
+3. Team members estimate privately
+4. Everyone reveals their estimate simultaneously
+5. Differences are discussed:
+    1. If estimates are similar, a final number is agreed upon.
+    2. If estimates vary widely, the members with the highest and lowest votes explain their reasoning.
+This discussion is key to uncovering assumptions and sharing knowledge.
+6. Team repeats steps 3-5, incorporating the new insights from the discussion.
+7. Cycle continues until the team's estimates converge and a consensus is reached.